https://www.totraveltoo.com/

 Bentota

-This whimsical coastal town is situated at the mouth of the Benton river.
+This whimsical coastal town is situated at the mouth of the Benton River.
 It has beautiful sandy beaches with coconut trees giving it a lovely tropical atmosphere.
 During the season (November to April) the calm sea is ideal for snorkelling, deep-sea diving, jet-skiing, fishing on a traditional canoe and more!

 The Turtle Hatchery is a big draw for families.
 You get to see turtles that fit into the palm of your hand being hatched and released into the sea.
 The Galapata Vihara is a 12th-century temple which has stone carvings and a maze of underground tunnels connecting the temple internally.